Comparable Sales and ARV Calculator

 Idaho, Indiana, Kansas, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Dakota, Texas, Utah, and Wyoming

-- Your best bet will be to use a local real estate agent and get comps data from them.
-You can then manually upload your comps into the Rehab Valuator presentations and use them along with the rest of your marketing
+- You can also use a local real estate agent and get comps data from them.
+You can then manually upload your comps into Rehab Valuator presentations and use them along with the rest of your materials.

 Hello there,